jbreckmckye/nortis/blog/README.md

 ## Hello, PSX!

-When it comes to PlayStation SDKs there are essentially two major options: you can either go with the original Psy-Q library using a modernised toolchain ("Nugget"), or the open source PSNoobSDK.
+When it comes to PlayStation SDKs there are two major options: you can either go with the original Psy-Q library with modernised toolchain ("Nugget"), or the open source PSNoobSDK.

-It's actually quite plausible to work without any SDK at all - PSX hardware works via memory-mapped I/O, so you could just cast pointers - but this is probably a little excessive for a newbie project.
+It's actually quite plausible to work without any SDK at all - they are just wrappers for memory-mapped I/O - but that might be a bit ambitious for a first project.

-The biggest issue with Psy-Q is that it's still Sony proprietary code.
-Legally that puts homebrew software at risk, and is the same issue the recent [Portal64](https://github.com/Valkirie/portal64) demake fell foul of, by statically linking Nintendo's LibUltra code.
+The biggest issue with Psy-Q is that it's Sony proprietary code.
+Legally that puts any homebrew at risk.
+This was the same issue the recent [Portal64](https://github.com/Valkirie/portal64) demake fell foul of, by statically linking Nintendo's LibUltra code.

 I ended up selecting [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK): it has a very similar API to PsyQ, but is legally safer and has very approachable documentation.
 Feel free to quit reading in disgust if that offends the PSX purist in you.